Joint Task Offloading and Resource Allocation for IoT Edge Computing with Sequential Task Dependency: Optimal Solution

-\end{small} It can be speculated that $Z_n(h_{n,1})$ is the minimal expected forthcoming energy consumption of the mobile device when the mobile device has just completed the local computing of sub-task $\phi_{n-1}$ and has measured the channel gain of $h_{n,1}$ for $n \in \mathcal{N}$.
-In addition, $Z_n$ is the minimal expected forthcoming energy consumption of the mobile device when the mobile device has completed the local computing of sub-task $\phi_{n-1}$ but has no knowledge of $h_{n,1}$ for $n\in \mathcal{N}$.
+It can be speculated that $Z_n(h_{n,1})$ is the minimal expected forthcoming energy consumption of the IoT device when the IoT device has just completed the local computing of sub-task $\phi_{n-1}$ and has measured the channel gain of $h_{n,1}$ for $n \in \mathcal{N}$.
+In addition, $Z_n$ is the minimal expected forthcoming energy consumption of the IoT device when the IoT device has completed the local computing of sub-task $\phi_{n-1}$ but has no knowledge of $h_{n,1}$ for $n\in \mathcal{N}$.
 For the ease of presentation, we also define $Z_{N+1}=0$.
 Then (\ref{e:Z_n_int}) will also be effective for $n=N$.

-To achieve minimal energy consumption, the mobile device should decide whether to offload the input data of the next sub-task after it completes local computing of every sub-task, until it has made the decision to stop local computing.
-Suppose the mobile device has just completed the local computing of sub-task $\phi_{n-1}$ and has measured the channel gain $h_{n,1}$, then it will stop local computing and starts task offloading of sub-task $\phi_{n}$ if $Q_{n,1}(d_n, h_{n,1}; M^*(n), t^*(n)) < \left(k_0 l_n f_l^2 + Z_{n+1}\right)$ and continue local computing otherwise.
+To achieve minimal energy consumption, the IoT device should decide whether to offload the input data of the next sub-task after it completes local computing of every sub-task, until it has made the decision to stop local computing.
+Suppose the IoT device has just completed the local computing of sub-task $\phi_{n-1}$ and has measured the channel gain $h_{n,1}$, then it will stop local computing and starts task offloading of sub-task $\phi_{n}$ if $Q_{n,1}(d_n, h_{n,1}; M^*(n), \tilde{t}_n^*) < \left(k_0 l_n f_l^2 + Z_{n+1}\right)$ and continue local computing otherwise.
 In summary, the solving procedure of Problem \ref{s:p:multiple} can be summarized in Algorithm \ref{a:3} as follows.

-\begin{remark} In terms of computation complexity of Algorithm \ref{a:3}, exponential complexity would be involved in the procedure of iterative computing for $Q_{n,m}(d,h; m, t)$.
-However, this part of computation belongs to the offline computing, which can be completed by the edge server and does not impose a computational burden on the mobile device.
-With a table of $Q_{n,m}(d,h; m, t)$ stored at the mobile device, it only needs to make a comparison between two values in each step, whose computation complexity is ignorable. \end{remark}
+\begin{remark} { In terms of computation complexity of Algorithm \ref{a:3}, exponential complexity would be involved in the procedure of iterative computing for $Q_{n,m}(d,h; m, t)$.
+However, this part of computation belongs to offline computing, which can be completed by the edge server and does not impose a computational burden on the IoT device.
+With a table of $Q_{n,m}(d,h; m, t)$ stored at the IoT device, it only needs to make a comparison between two values in each step, whose computation complexity is ignorable.} \end{remark}